View our Covid-19 Response Learn More- Click to Dismiss

 Destroying Records

-All educational and special education records maintained by the AEA will be destroyed after July 30 of the year in which the individual turns 27 years of age.
+All early intervention and special education records maintained by the AEA will be destroyed after July 30 of the year in which the individual turns 27 years of age.
 For example, on July 31, 2027 all records for individuals born on or before June 30, 2000 will be destroyed.
 It is recommended that LEAs adopt a consistent process.

 Notification of Destruction of Records